 Scheduling the hearing

-The FPSLREB usually tentatively schedules hearing dates four months in advance.
-The parties will be contacted to confirm their availability.
+The FPSLREB usually schedules hearing dates between 4 to 6 months in advance.

 Notice of hearing